CheeseCake87/markdown-docs-generator/README.md

 ## Setup

-Add the following folders and their contents to your project:
+Add the following folders and their contents from this project to the root of your project:

 ```text
 docs/